paulcager/osgridref/README.md

 just converting grid ref to and from lat/lon).
 This package is a fairly mechanical translation of the Javascript into Golang, without understanding how it works.

-I am pleased to sat that I don't understand the mathematics behind any of this.
+I am pleased to say that I don't understand the mathematics behind any of this.

 ### Why doesn't the code look like idiomatic Go? ###